 Performance materiality is the amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce, to an appropriately low level, the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-In setting performance materiality we have taken into account that this is our first year of audit and accordingly we do not hold extensive cumulative audit knowledge about the Council's financial statements.
-We have therefore set our performance materiality at 70% of our overall materiality being £946k.
+In setting performance materiality we have taken into account that this is our second year of audit, we have cumulative audit knowledge about the Council's financial statements, and that we identified a number of non-complex errors in the prior year.
+We have therefore set our performance materiality at 75% (increased from 70% last year) of our overall materiality being £1,635,000 for the Group and £1,575,000 for the Council's financial statements.